coreos/docs/os/configuring-date-and-timezone.md

 ### Which NTP servers should I sync against?

-Unless you have a highly reliable and precise time server pool, you should stick with the default NTP servers from the ntp.org server pool.
+Unless you have a highly reliable and precise time server pool, use the default CoreOS NTP servers:

 ```
 server 0.coreos.pool.ntp.org